princejohnsantillan/minisend/README.md

 A transactional email app where a client could send an email through a Laravel API and also would have the ability to see how many emails have been sent, and track more interesting data about them through a VueJS frontend.

+## Setting up the Environment

+For ease, use Docker with Laravel Sail.

+1. Clone down this repo.

+1. **sail up**

+1. **composer install**

+1. **npm install**

+1. Laravel horizon is needed to run the jobs. **sail artisan horizon**

+1. You may access the mail client on http://minisend.test:8025 or according to your configuration

 <br />

 ## Requesting a User Token